enormandeau/github_tutorial/files/03_git.md

 sudo apt-get install git
 ```

-To install git on a Mac, Windows or non Debian based Linux distribution, follow
+To install Git on a Mac, Windows or non Debian based Linux distribution, follow
 the instructions on the
 [git installation page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 However, if you are using Windows, the following parts of the tutorial may not